asyncapi/spec/spec/asyncapi.md

 A simple object to allow referencing other components in the specification, internally and externally.

-The Reference Object is defined by [JSON Reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03) and follows the same structure, behavior and rules.
+The Reference Object is defined by [JSON Reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03) and follows the same structure, behavior, and rules.
 A JSON Reference SHALL only be used to refer to a schema that is formatted in either JSON or YAML.
 In the case of a YAML-formatted Schema, the JSON Reference SHALL be applied to the JSON representation of that schema.
 The JSON representation SHALL be made by applying the conversion described [here](#format).

-For this specification, reference resolution is done as defined by the JSON Reference specification and not by the JSON Schema specification.
+For this specification, reference resolution is defined by the JSON Reference specification and not by the JSON Schema specification.

 ##### Fixed Fields
 Field Name | Type | Description